theyworker/crypto-election/README.md

-# crypto-election
+# Crypto Election
 A blockchain based election platform.
+Runs on the Ethereum block chain.